mmaitty01/MPlayVid-React/README.md

 <a href="https://whosbl33h.netlify.app/">Try it out here</a>
 </p>

-## Project Overview
+## Overview

-This project is a React-based video streaming website where users can:

-View videos in a 4x5 grid on the homepage.

-Click on a video thumbnail to open a full-screen video page.

-Search for videos by title, category, or uploader.

-Filter videos based on categories like Cooking, Sports, K-pop, etc.

-Load more videos dynamically.

-Get random suggested videos on the video page.

-Enjoy a responsive design for both desktop and mobile users.
+MPlayVid is a React-based video streaming website that offers an easy-to-use experience for exploring and watching videos.
+The homepage displays a 4x3 grid of video thumbnails, and users can watch videos in full-screen mode by clicking a thumbnail.
+It features a search bar to find videos by title, category, or uploader, along with category filters like Cooking, Sports, Gaming, and Music.
+The site dynamically loads more videos as users scroll.
+Video pages suggest random videos for further exploration.
+MPlayVid is responsive, providing a seamless experience on both desktop and mobile devices.

 ## Features

-- Video Grid Layout with a Load More button
+- Video Grid (4*3) Layout with a Load More button
 - Search functionality (by title, category, and uploader)
 - Category Filter for easy navigation
 - Full-screen Video Page with random suggested videos